-Latest Adoption or Version Date Capability Assessment: Administrati ve and Technical Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Areas Level of Effective -ness Respons- ibility Changes Since Last Haz Mit Plan (2015) Future Improvement s to Capability more Town officials and 2020 SD Regular School Drills Each school in District is required to conduct 10 drills per year, including fire drills, lockdown, active threat, bus evacuation for a time.
-Elementary School, Middle School & High School, the Alternative School High School Principals Schools conducted fire drills but no active threat drills in 2020.
-Schools in 2020 have alternated between in- person and remote learning, so drills are currently uncommon due to COVID-19.
-Deering A SSETS, SECU JRITY, AND RESOURCE ES (SPECIA LIZED EC QUIPMENT) 2016 EM Emergency Operations Center Town Hall, normally the Library & conference room.
-The base radio was removed by HSEM and a Geiger counter was provided.
-The antenna remains, but currently no base radio is in Town Hall.
-The EOC/Library contains one phone line but no dedicated phone, internet VOIP and wifi connection in Town Hall.
-The EOC accommodates only 15 people and has no equipment until it is brought inside.
-Entire Town Low Emergency Mgt Base radio was removed by HSEM and a Geiger counter was provided.
-Purchase or obtain a new base radio and other EOC equipment including a laptop for the EMD.
-2020 EM Emergency Shelters and Warming Center Cooling/Warming centers designated at and Deering Town Hall first floor and Deering Community Church.
-No Red Cross shelter in Town.
-Middle School in Hillsborough is the local Town Hall First Floor, Communit y Church High Emergency Mgt In Town, no shelters have been activated, but in Hillsborough, the Middle School may have been Coordinate cooling/ warming shelter agreements with Deering Community Church, the
+Latest Capability Description Location of Level of Respons- Changes Since Future

+Adoption Assessment: Related to hazard Capability Effective Last Haz Mit Improvement

+or Version Administrati mitigation planning and Entire -ness Plan (2015) s to Capability

+Date ve and coordination Town or

+Technical Selected

+Areas

+more Town officials and

+staff to

+attend.

+2020 SD Each school in District is Elementary High School Schools Involve the

+Regular required to conduct 10 School, Principals conducted fire Fire and Police

+School Drills drills per year, including Middle drills but no Depts of

+fire drills, lockdown, School & active threat Hillsborough

+active threat, bus High drills in 2020. & Deering in

+evacuation for a time.
+School, the Schools in 2020

+Alternative have alternated drills.

+School between in-

+person and

+remote learning, so

+drills are

+currently

+uncommon due

+to COVID-19.

+Deering A SSETS SECI JRITY, AND RESOURCE S (SPECIA I IZED EC HIPMENT )

+Decimb r 133213, 323 (011 1112111 '

+2016 EM The EOC is located at the Entire Low Emergency Base radio was Purchase or

+2010 Emergency Town Hall, normally the Town Mgt removed by obtain a new

+Operations Library & conference HSEM and a base radio and

+Center room.
+The base radio was Geiger counter other EOC

+removed by HSEM and a was provided. equipment

+Geiger counter was including a

+provided.
+The antenna laptop for the

+remains, but currently no base radio is in Town EMD.

+Hall.
+The EOC/Library

+contains one phone line

+but no dedicated phone,

+internet VOIP and wifi

+connection in Town Hall.

+The EOC accommodates

+only 15 people and has

+no equipment until it is

+2020 E5.4 brought inside.
+T I C - b F L. T Clin i

+2020 EM Cooling/Warming centers High Emergency In Town, no Coordinate

+Emergency Shelters and designated at and Deering Town Hall first First Floor, Communit Mgt shelters have been activated, cooling/ warming

+Warming floor and Deering y Church but in shelter

+Center Community Church.
+No y Charch Hillsborough, agreements

+Red Cross shelter in the Middle with Deering

+Town.
+Middle School in School may Community

+Hillsborough is the local i i have been Church, the